rajeshvkothari/oom/Internal/NEW_GIN_README.md

 [ORAN Servers](#ORAN-Servers) should be completed only if ORAN models are to be deployed.

-"Creating Environment for Docker containers" should be completed only if deployment is to be tested in docker container environment.
+[Creating Environment for Docker container based testing](#Creating-Environment-for-Docker-container-based-testing) should be completed only if deployment is to be tested in docker container environment.
 This is not required for ONAP OOM based deployment.

-"Creating Environment for OOM" should be completed for ONAP OOM based deployment.
+[Creating Environment for ONAP OOM testing](#Creating-Environment-for-ONAP-OOM-testing) should be completed for ONAP OOM based deployment.

 So, for example, to deploy SDWAN in ONAP OOM, ignore first two and only perform steps given in third.